-Key question: What caused the Korean War and how did it affect the Cold War?
+Key question: What was the impact of Cold War tensions on Korea?

 Japan occupied Korea in 1905 and annexed it in 1910.
 During the Second World War, Koreans were conscripted into the Japanese army or worked as labourers.
 Britain, the US and Nationalist China made the Cairo Declaration in 30 November 1943, stating that Korea should become free and independent.
 Stalin accepted this and in May 1945 agreed that once Japan was defeated there should be a trusteeship for Korea with supervision by the US, the USSR, Nationalist China and Britain.